13 Common SQL Queries for Managing Data

 SELECT * FROM student;

-We will get the following table as output:
+You will get the following table as output:

-Be careful while you are firing UPDATE or DELETE queries with the help of the WHERE clause.
-Suppose in our table ‘student’ there is more than one student with name ‘Amy’.
-In this case, age of all students with the name ‘Amy’ will be updated to 22.
+Be careful when using the UPDATE or DELETE queries with the help of the WHERE clause.
+Suppose that your Student table contains more than one student with the name ‘Amy.’
+If you write the UPDATE query above, the age of all students with the name ‘Amy’ will be updated to 22.

-We will fire the following query.
+You may fire the following query:

-7. Using more than one condition in WHERE clause to retrieve records
+9. Using more than one condition in WHERE clause to retrieve records

-Our table now becomes as
+Our table now becomes as follows:

 SELECT * FROM student WHERE name = ‘dan’;

-Then output will be
+The output will then be as follows:

 SELECT * FROM student WHERE name = ‘dan’ AND age = 24;

-We get the following output
+You will get the following output: